 Back

-FTTU launched negotiations for a new collective labor agreement at "SOF Connect" EAD
+FTTU has launched negotiations for a new CLA in "SOF Connect" AD

-Today, the first meeting was held at SOF Connect EAD regarding the start of negotiations for concluding a new Collective Labor Agreement (CLA) in the company.
+Today, the first meeting was held at SOF Connect EAD on the occasion of initiating negotiations for a new Collective Labor Agreement (CLA) in the company.

-The meeting was attended by the chairman of FTTU, Eng.
-Alexander Shopov, the chairman of the SO, Nikolay Lazov, as well as representatives of the employer – Ms. Anelia Dimova and Mr. Deha Akmazlale – the company's Chief Financial Officer.
+The meeting was attended by the Chairman of FTTU Eng.
+Aleksandar Shopov, the Chairman of SO Nikolay Lazov, as well as representatives of the employer – Mrs. Aneliya Dimova and Mr. Deha Akmazlale – Chief Financial Officer of the company.

-On the employer's side, an analysis was presented of the average gross salary for the period 2022 – March 2026, the dynamics of wage growth, the company's summarized financial results, as well as information on the size and structure of the workforce.
+On the employer's part, an analysis of the average gross salary for the period 2022 – March 2026 was presented, alongside the dynamics of salary increases, the company's summarized financial results, and information regarding the headcount and structure of the staff.

-During the meeting, the parties expressed their readiness for constructive, open, and socially responsible dialogue.
-The framework, organization, and schedule of the upcoming negotiations, as well as the main priorities of each of the parties, were discussed.
+During the meeting, the parties expressed readiness for a constructive, open, and socially responsible dialogue.
+The framework, organization, and schedule of the upcoming negotiations were discussed, as well as the main priorities of each of the parties.

-At the next meeting, the specific texts of the draft CLA will be reviewed, with discussion starting with the sections related to salaries, leave, and compensation.
-It was agreed that the talks would continue in a series of working meetings in order to achieve balanced and sustainable solutions in the interest of both the workers and employees, and the company.
+At the next meeting, the specific texts of the draft CLA will be reviewed, with the discussion starting with the sections related to salaries, leaves, and compensations.
+It was agreed that the talks would continue in a series of working meetings aimed at achieving balanced and sustainable solutions in the interest of both the workers and employees and the company.

-The chairman of FTTU, Eng.
-Alexander Shopov, emphasized that for the Federation, the growth of basic wages is of paramount importance, as it has the most direct impact on people – both in preserving their purchasing power and with regard to future pensions, health and social insurance contributions, and the overall social security of workers.
-He also highlighted the need to enhance additional social benefits, which are also an important element of employee motivation, stability, and care.
+The Chairman of FTTU Eng.
+Aleksandar Shopov emphasized that the growth of basic salaries is of utmost importance for the Federation, as it has the most direct significance for people – both for maintaining their purchasing power and in terms of future pensions, health and social insurance, and the overall social security of the employees.
+He also highlighted the need to build upon additional social benefits, which are also an important element of employee motivation, stability, and care.

-Today, the first meeting was held at SOF Connect EAD regarding the start of negotiations for concluding a new Collective Labor Agreement (CLA) in the company.
+Today, the first meeting was held at SOF Connect EAD on the occasion of initiating negotiations for a new Collective Labor Agreement (CLA) in the company.

-The meeting was attended by the chairman of FTTU, Eng.
-Alexander Shopov, the chairman of the SO, Nikolay Lazov, as well as representatives of the employer – Ms. Anelia Dimova and Mr. Deha Akmazlale – the company's Chief Financial Officer.
+The meeting was attended by the Chairman of FTTU Eng.
+Aleksandar Shopov, the Chairman of SO Nikolay Lazov, as well as representatives of the employer – Mrs. Aneliya Dimova and Mr. Deha Akmazlale – Chief Financial Officer of the company.

-On the employer's side, an analysis was presented of the average gross salary for the period 2022 – March 2026, the dynamics of wage growth, the company's summarized financial results, as well as information on the size and structure of the workforce.
+On the employer's part, an analysis of the average gross salary for the period 2022 – March 2026 was presented, alongside the dynamics of salary increases, the company's summarized financial results, and information regarding the headcount and structure of the staff.

-During the meeting, the parties expressed their readiness for constructive, open, and socially responsible dialogue.
-The framework, organization, and schedule of the upcoming negotiations, as well as the main priorities of each of the parties, were discussed.
+During the meeting, the parties expressed readiness for a constructive, open, and socially responsible dialogue.
+The framework, organization, and schedule of the upcoming negotiations were discussed, as well as the main priorities of each of the parties.

-At the next meeting, the specific texts of the draft CLA will be reviewed, with discussion starting with the sections related to salaries, leave, and compensation.
-It was agreed that the talks would continue in a series of working meetings in order to achieve balanced and sustainable solutions in the interest of both the workers and employees, and the company.
+At the next meeting, the specific texts of the draft CLA will be reviewed, with the discussion starting with the sections related to salaries, leaves, and compensations.
+It was agreed that the talks would continue in a series of working meetings aimed at achieving balanced and sustainable solutions in the interest of both the workers and employees and the company.

-The chairman of FTTU, Eng.
-Alexander Shopov, emphasized that for the Federation, the growth of basic wages is of paramount importance, as it has the most direct impact on people – both in preserving their purchasing power and with regard to future pensions, health and social insurance contributions, and the overall social security of workers.
-He also highlighted the need to enhance additional social benefits, which are also an important element of employee motivation, stability, and care.
+The Chairman of FTTU Eng.
+Aleksandar Shopov emphasized that the growth of basic salaries is of utmost importance for the Federation, as it has the most direct significance for people – both for maintaining their purchasing power and in terms of future pensions, health and social insurance, and the overall social security of the employees.
+He also highlighted the need to build upon additional social benefits, which are also an important element of employee motivation, stability, and care.

 Accessibility